|

 Alexander Solzhenitsyn, The Gulag Archipelago, 1974 |

-Andi Holmes is featured in six of seven published stories. | |
+Andi Holmes appears in most of these stories. (listed in chronological order) | |

 ![]() |